Search the collections at the Center for Jewish History

 The collection documents the activities on behalf of Soviet Jewry of Bert Silver who served as president of the Jewish Community Council of Greater Washington, worked on the U.S. Commission on Civil Rights and chaired the commission on international affairs of the American Jewish Congress in Washington, D.C.

-The Papers of the American Soviet Jewry movement activist Betty Golomb who served as a board member of the Women's Auxiliary of the Union of American Hebrew Congregations, as the chair of the task force on Soviet Jewry for the Union of American Hebrew Congregations and in the executive committee of the National Conference on Soviet Jewry and led Women's Plea for Human Rights for Soviet Jews, sponsored by the Leadership Conference of National Jewish Women's Organizations.
-The papers of Betty Golomb contain documents of the Union of American Hebrew Congregations, Leadership Conference of National Jewish Women's Organizations' Committee on Soviet Jewry, Women's Plea for Human Rights for Soviet Jewry, National Federation of Temple Sisterhoods, Congressional Wives for Soviet Jewry, National Conference on Soviet Jewry and National Jewish Community Relations Advisory Council.
+The Papers of the Movement activist Betty Golomb who served as a board member of the Women's Auxiliary of the Union of American Hebrew Congregations, as the chair of the task force on Soviet Jewry for the Union of American Hebrew Congregations and in the executive committee of the National Conference on Soviet Jewry and led Women's Plea for Human Rights for Soviet Jews, sponsored by the Leadership Conference of National Jewish Women's Organizations.
+The Papers contain documents of the Union of American Hebrew Congregations, Leadership Conference of National Jewish Women's Organizations' Committee on Soviet Jewry, Women's Plea for Human Rights for Soviet Jewry, National Federation of Temple Sisterhoods, Congressional Wives for Soviet Jewry, National Conference on Soviet Jewry and National Jewish Community Relations Advisory Council.

 Billie Kozolchyk Papers (P-950)

 The collection contains papers of the American Soviet Jewry movement activist Billie Kozolchyk.
-The documents include a collection of clippings from The Arizona Post that cover the Soviet Jewry movement in the Tucson area during the period of 1977 to 1991.
-Many of the articles mention Billie Kozolchyk and some are authored by her.
-The collection also contains excerpts from the diaries of Roz Kaufman, the chairperson of the Tucson-based Women's Plea for Soviet Jewry.
-Also included are three t-shirts commemorating the annual Freedom Run for Soviet Jewry that occurred from the late 1970s until the early 1990s in Tucson, AZ.
+The documents include a collection of clippings from The Arizona Post that cover the Soviet Jewry movement in the Tucson area,1977-1991.
+It also contains excerpts from the diaries of Roz Kaufman, the chairperson of the Tucson-based Women's Plea for Soviet Jewry; and 3 t-shirts commemorating the annual Freedom Run for Soviet Jewry that occurred from the late 1970s-early 1990s in Tucson, AZ.

 Carol and Michael Bierman Papers (P-1007)